Spanish–American War: Making peace

 With defeats in Cuba and the Philippines, and its fleets in both places destroyed, Spain sued for peace and negotiations were opened between the two parties.
-After the sickness and death of British consul Edward Henry Rawson-Walker, American admiral George Dewey requested the Belgian consul to Manila, Édouard André, to take Rawson-Walker's place as intermediary with the Spanish government.
+After the sickness and death of British consul Edward Henry Rawson-Walker, American admiral Dewey requested the Belgian consul to Manila, Édouard André, to take Rawson-Walker's place as intermediary with the Spanish government.

 Hostilities were halted on August 12, 1898, with the signing in Washington of a Protocol of Peace between the United States and Spain.
-After over two months of difficult negotiations, the formal peace treaty, the Treaty of Paris, was signed in Paris on December 10, 1898, and was ratified by the United States Senate on February 6, 1899.

-The United States gained Spain's colonies of the Philippines, Guam and Puerto Rico in the treaty, and Cuba became a U.S. protectorate.
-The treaty came into force in Cuba April 11, 1899, with Cubans participating only as observers.
-Having been occupied since July 17, 1898, and thus under the jurisdiction of the United States Military Government (USMG), Cuba formed its own civil government and gained independence on May 20, 1902, with the announced end of USMG jurisdiction over the island.
+After over two months of difficult negotiations, the formal peace treaty, the Treaty of Paris, was signed in Paris on December 10, 1898, the United States acquired Spain's colonies of Puerto Rico, Guam, and the Philippines in the treaty, and Cuba became a U.S. protectorate.
+The treaty came into force in Cuba on April 11, 1899, with Cubans participating only as observers.
+Having been occupied since July 17, 1898, and thus under the jurisdiction of the U.S. military government, Cuba formed its own civil government and gained independence on May 20, 1902, with the announced end of U.S. military government jurisdiction over the island.
 However, the U.S. imposed various restrictions on the new government, including prohibiting alliances with other countries, and reserved the right to intervene.
 The U.S. also established a de facto perpetual lease of Guantánamo Bay.

+Medical disaster

+The Spanish–American War was a medical disaster for American and Spanish forces.
+While combat casualties were low, disease took a devastating toll on American troops.
+The central medical crisis of the war was the typhoid fever epidemic that ravaged military camps.
+The war exposed serious deficiencies in American military medical preparedness and sanitation practices and led to long-term reforms.